JakobKSvaneborg/gpaw/doc/tutorialsexercises/energetics/rpa_ex/rpa.rst

 silicon.
 When calculating total energies, we shall split the exchange-correlation energy into an "exact" exchange contribution and calculate the remaining correlation energy in the random-phase approximation (RPA).
-A comprehesive introduction to the RPA can be found in [Ren]_, and you are also advised to look at :ref:`this page <rpa>`.
+A comprehensive introduction to the RPA can be found in [Ren]_, and you are also advised to look at :ref:`this page <rpa>`.

 .. note::